 Each NEO is eligible to participate in the same benefit plans and programs that are (or in the future may be) available to our other salaried employees, including any profit-sharing plan, thrift plan, health insurance or health care plan, disability insurance, pension plan, supplemental retirement plan, vacation and sick leave plan, and other similar plans.
-This also includes our 401(k) plan, which provides that we match 100% on the first 2% of eligible compensation contributed to the plan, and 50% on the next 2% of eligible compensation contributed to the plan.
+This also includes our 401(k) plan, which provides that we match 100% on the first 2% of eligible compensation contributed to the plan, and 50% on the next 2% of eligible compensation contributed to the plan, and 50% or the next 2% of eligible compensation contributed to the plan.
 These matching contributions vest over a four-year period.
 At our discretion, we may make additional matching and profit-sharing contributions to the plan.